 Click the "Export CSV" button to export a cohort as a CSV file will allow you to receive via email a link to download a CSV file containing all users in a cohort and their most recent user properties.

 Cohorts can be leveraged throughout the majority of our platform.
 To segment your data by cohorts, use the Chart Controls to add a segment, select '[Amplitude] Cohort', and then select the appropriate cohort.
 Note: For any chart or query that segments on a cohort, the segmented cohort will automatically recompute itself whenever the chart is generated.

-For admins and managers, click into the behavioral cohort and then click on "More" section in order to transfer ownership of their cohort.
-There is currently no way to transfer ownership of static cohorts that have all grayed out names in the Behavioral Cohorts tab (this only applies to cohorts created from some charts via Microscope).
+For admins and managers, click into the behavioral cohort and then click on "Share" section in order to transfer ownership of a cohort.

 You can manually refresh a cohort from the Cohort detail view, in the top navigation bar, in order to update the most recent user count.